 Sometimes we have extra croissants (my kids love them) on hand, and they'll ask me to make these Double-Baked Almond Croissants.

 This is such an easy recipe to make, especially if you've already got bakery-made croissants.

-Frangipane is a sweet filling made from ground almonds, butter, eggs and sugar.
+- frangipane filling: is a sweet almond-based filling made with ground almonds, butter, eggs and sugar

 How to make them

-Put the tops back on, and then spread some of that frangipane filling on the exterior.
+Replace the croissant tops back on, and then spread remaining frangipane filling on the tops (Step 7 below).

-Bake the croissants (thus, double-baked) in the oven until the filling is cooked and fragrant.
+Bake the croissants at 350F/177C in the oven until the filling is cooked and fragrant.

 Otherwise, store in an airtight container at room temperature for up to 1 day.

 To reheat, bake them in a 350F oven for 10-15 minutes, until warmed through.

 Don't microwave them as the croissants will lose their crispness.